 For children 3-8 years of age this is an introductory program to the game of soccer.
 Play is two nights a week, either Monday and Wednesday or Tuesday and Thursday.
 Each player receives equal playing time, and no scores or standings are kept.
 The emphasis is on developing an enjoyment of the game in a fun and supportive environment.
 Teams are all in house which means that they play with other CYSA players and teams at a single location with multiple fields throughout the season.
 The season runs throughout May and June concluding with the CYSA mini-soccer Jamboree, a Canada Soccer’s Active Start Soccer Fest.

-For players in the U9-U12 age divisions.
 Play is generally three times a week: two matches, on either Monday and Wednesday or Tuesday and Thursday and one practice.
 Each player receives equal playing time and no scores or standing are kept.
 The focus is on skill development and learning the rules of the game in a fun and supportive environment.
-Teams are separated by gender and matches are played against other teams within the district at several locations throughout the St. Charles/Charleswood area.
+Teams are separated by gender and matches are played throughout Winnipeg and the surrounding area.
 The season starts in the first week of May and concludes with the WYSA LTPD Jamboree at the end of June.

 The programs offered for the indoor season of play are:

 This program has been designed for players in the U4 to U8 divisions.
 It provides players with the opportunity to continue developing soccer skills and to stay active through the winter months.
 The program is co-ed and play is once a week for an 8 week period from January to March.